RickvBork/railns.NetX/README.md

 # Project: RailNL
-*@author Team Stellar Heuristiek: \
+*@author Team Stellar Heuristiek \
 Rick van der Bork - 11990503 \
 Dimitri van Cappeleveen - 122 \
 Thom Oosterhuis - 10893806*

-One paragraph of project description goes here

-  Program that models railway networks into a graph.
-Tracks are calculated with certain constraints and are given a score depending on the number of critical conenctions that are covered.
+This programm models railway networks into a graph.
+Tracks are calculated with certain constraints and are given a score depending on the number of critical connections that are traversed.
 Here, a railline between two stations is defined as critical whenever at least of of the two stations is defined as critical.
 For this definition, a csv file is used.
-Route determining is done both by using a random walk and by random walk with certain restrictions and instructions, the latter leading to routes that score higher scores.
+Route determining is done by several algorithms.
+The score is calculated with the following formula:

-  Scores are calculated in different ways.
-Usually they depend on P, which is fraction of critical railconnections between two station that is passed on by a train at least once in at least one direction.
-Other variables that are taken into account are the number of trains in a one service (usually varying from one to seven) and the total number of minutes these trains in one service need for their route.
+Score = p*10000 - (t*20 + min/100000)

+P is the percentage of critical connections traversed, t the number of tracks and m the total number of minutes of all the tracks combined.

 ## Motivation

-This project is for..
+This project is for the course Heuristieken, part of the Minor Programming, of the University of Amsterdam.

 ## Getting started